St George's School, Edinburgh: History

 In 1885 Mary Russell Walker was recalled from the Maria Grey Training College to Edinburgh to lead the St George's Training College which would train the first women secondary school teachers in Scotland.
 Mary was made the head of the college and when St. George's High School for Girls was formed in 1888 she became its head as well.
 The first fifty students started in October 1888 using a building in Melville Street.
 The school was the first Scottish day school for girls which taught students all the way up to university entrance level.
 Girls from St. George's were among the first female graduates of Edinburgh University.

 In 1912 the school took its first board students and the following year St George's Training College became part of the school.
 By 1920 it had fifty trainee teachers.

 In 1939 the training college facility closed.
 During the second world war the army had the use of the school building whilst the students went south.
 Hallrule Hall in Bonchester Bridge became the school's temporary home from 1939 to 1942.
 When the students returned the building had to be renovated.

 Curriculum

 The school's academic curriculum is a mix of GCSEs at 16, followed by Highers and Advanced Highers in the Sixth Form (S5 and S6).

 In 2006 the headteacher started a cooperation programme with Chinese institutions, and by 2007 the school had Chinese clubs and Standard Mandarin as one of the languages offered.

-Examination Courses
+Examination courses

-St George’s students follow two-year GCSE courses, leading to examination at age 16, at the end of S4.
+St George's students follow two-year GCSE courses, leading to examination at age 16, at the end of S4.
 Most girls will take nine subjects, including English Literature and English Language.
-Following GCSEs, the vast majority of pupils will stay on to complete Highers at 17 (typically studying five subjects) and Advanced Highers at 18 (typically studying three or four subjects) in preparation for university entrance.

 Engineering club

-A recent addition to the clubs is the engineering club in which the school are restoring a Triumph Spitfire car.
-The school has its own St George’s Spitfire girl, Annie, who was at St George's as a boarder from 1924, with her younger sister.
-She died on 2 October 2011.
-Her obituary in 'The Telegraph' described how Britain's most famous fighter aircraft, the Spitfire, was named after her.
-Her father was Sir Robert McLean, chairman of Vickers in the 1930s.
-He worked with the engineer R J Mitchell who was responsible for the aircraft's design.
-When the time came to name it, McLean suggested 'Spitfire', his affectionate name for his daughter, Annie.
+The school has an engineering club in which the members are restoring a Triumph Spitfire car.